BBaysinger/bb-portfolio/docs/uploads-and-migration.md

   - This is intended for disaster recovery / reconstruction scenarios.
   - It currently has some hard-coded assumptions (bucket name, secrets loading) and should be reviewed/updated before use.

-### Importing from an external seedings folder
+### Importing from an external snapshot root

-If you keep non-checked-in working assets outside the repo (recommended), place them under a sibling directory to this repo named `seedings`.
+If you keep non-checked-in working assets outside the repo, place them under your snapshot root.
+The default is sibling `../cms-media-seedings`, but snapshot-driven workflows will often point `CMS_SNAPSHOT_ROOT` at `../cms-snapshots/<target>`.
 Supported layouts include either flat or under an `images/` folder.
 For example:

 ```
 ../cms-media-seedings/